 Suddenly, his doctor was talking about surgery and a possible colostomy.
 This surgical procedure involves cutting the colon and bringing one end of it through the abdominal wall, so stools are deposited in a bag outside the body.

 Needless to say, David, who was only in his mid-50s, panicked.
-He did not want a colostomy, so he came to me for a second opinion.
+He did not want a colostomy, so we talked his options over.